jsommers/pytricia/README.md

  2. it works in Python 3, and
  3. there are a few nicer library features for manipulating the structure.

-Copyright (c) 2012-2017  Joel Sommers.
+Copyright (c) 2012-2022  Joel Sommers.
 All rights reserved.

 Pytricia is released under terms of the GNU Lesser General Public License, version 3.0 and greater.

+## Support further development of Pytricia

+I originally wrote this code with funding from the US National Science Foundation.
+Development since 2016 has been on an "as I have time and motivation" basis.
+If you or your organization gets benefit from this software and you'd like to see further development, please consider donating.

+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="joelsommers" data-color="#FFDD00" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>

 # Building